 \subsection{The chessboard function for maps of dimension $0$ counting path components of the fiber.}

-Let $f\co M\to \R^n$ be a proper generic map of a manifold of dimension $n$.
+Let $f\co M\to N$ be a generic map of a closed manifold of dimension $n$ to an oriented manifold of dimension $n$.
 We say that the map $f$ is of \emph{odd degree} if the number of points in the inverse image of any regular value of $f$ is odd.
 Otherwise, we say that $f$ is of \emph{even degree}.
-For a regular value $y \in \R^n$ of $f$, let $|f^{-1}(y)|$ denote the number of path-connected components in the fiber $f^{-1}(y)$.
+For a regular value $y \in N$ of $f$, let $\#|f^{-1}(y)|$ denote the number of path components in the fiber $f^{-1}(y)$.
 Consider the following integer-valued function:

 It immediately follows that $c$ is an integral chessboard function.